 Once a patient has been cleared for restoring their teeth with dental implants, the staff at Bliss Dental will take an impression of the patient’s teeth.
 It is from these molds that dental lab technicians can create a crown that matches the shape, size, and color of the surrounding teeth.
 Individual custom crowns will be made for each missing tooth to be replaced.
 The goal is for the teeth to maintain a natural look and for the natural and artificial teeth blend together seamlessly.

 The next step in the dental implant surgery process is placing the synthetic tooth root.
 A metal post is implanted below the gum line and into the jawbone.
-Other tooth restoration procedures like bridges do not address this important component of the tooth structure, which is why implants are seen as the gold standard for tooth replacement.
+Other tooth restoration procedures like bridges do not address this important component of the tooth structure, which is why dental implants are seen as the gold standard for tooth replacement.
 The upper jaw (maxilla) and lower jaw (mandible) are capable of exerting incredible force, and a manmade durable root system is comparable to the natural structures in human teeth.
 Within 2-3 months, the metal post will fuse with the jawbone to create the most secure and realistic biocompatible interaction possible.

-When it comes to placing more than one implant in Miami, FL, patients requiring an extensive dental makeover may qualify for the All-on-4 dental implants or Teeth-in-a-Day.
+When it comes to placing more than one dental implants in Miami, FL, patients requiring an extensive dental makeover may qualify for the All-on-4 dental implants or Teeth-in-a-Day.
 Rather than replace each individual tooth by a metal screw and crown, the full set of upper or lower teeth can be restored with just 4 screws.
 The teeth are connected to maintain the integrity of the structure and bite.

 Those who require a single or just a few replacements may opt for individual implantation, where each missing tooth is restored by an individual screw and crown.
 The procedure is typically performed during two or more appointments to accommodate the metal screw, the abutment (the metal portion of the implant that connects the screw to the crown), and crown placement.
 Patients are typically fitted for temporary crowns during this process.